Skip to content

 Introduction

-There is a different ways to implement bulkheads:
+There are different ways to implement bulkheads:

 Hence, the bulkhead is essentially a concurrency limiting mechanism.
 In turn, concurrency limiting can be seen as a form of rate limiting.